Abel Posse: Buenos Aires (2004–2023)

-Since his resignation as Minister of Education of Buenos Aires, Abel Posse continues to live in this city, where he gives conferences, especially on Sarmiento's education legacy, and where he publishes frequently in Perfil and La Nación.
-He remains critical of the Kirchner policies and concerned about the future of the country.
-Since November 2012, Abel Posse is an elected numbered member of the Argentine Academy of Letters (43), having taken the place of the late Rafael Obligado.
-In May 2014 he became an elected numbered member of the National Academy of Education taking the numbered chair Bartolome Mitre.
+After his resignation as Minister of Education of Buenos Aires, Abel Posse continued to live in this city, where he gave talked and where he published frequently in Perfil and La Nación.
+He remained critical of the Kirchner policies and concerned about the future of the country.

+In November 2012, Abel Posse was an elected numbered member of the Argentine Academy of Letters, taking the place of the late Rafael Obligado.
+In May 2014, he became an elected numbered member of the National Academy of Education taking the numbered chair Bartolome Mitre.

+Death

+Abel Posse died on 14 April 2023, at the age of 89.